 If you’re new to investing or don’t have much to invest, SoFi makes a perfect entry-level option.

 Betterment offers both an automated robo-advisor option and a hybrid advisor option.
 Both cost more than SoFi’s options, but they offer some more bells and whistles.

 The automated option, Betterment Digital, charges 0.25% of assets under management.
 There’s no minimum investment, however.

 Betterment Premium, the hybrid option, costs more at 0.40% and requires a $100,000 minimum investment.
 It allows investors to manually choose investments and directly edit their asset allocation.

 At the high end of the robo-advisor spectrum lies Personal Capital.
-They include every bell and whistle, along with a dedicated financial advisor assigned to your account if you invest at least $200,000 with them.
+It includes every bell and whistle, along with a dedicated financial advisor assigned to your account if you invest at least $200,000.
 Other advanced features include 401(k) advising, 529 plan management, trust management, tax-loss harvesting, socially conscious investing options, and direct stock ownership.

-They price accordingly.
-Investors with less than $1,000,000 under management pay 0.89%, a fee that gradually declines to 0.49% if you invest at least $10 million with them.
+The service prices accordingly.
+Investors with less than $1 million under management pay 0.89%, a fee that gradually declines to 0.49% if you invest at least $10 million.
 The minimum investment to open an account is a steep $100,000.

 Ultimately, Personal Capital makes a great hybrid option for wealthier investors.
 Read comprehensive reviews of Personal Capital before committing your portfolio, though.